Value Functions and Optimality Conditions for Nonconvex Variational Problems with an Infinite Horizon in Banach Spaces: Abstract

 \section{Abstract}

-We investigate the value function of an infinite horizon variational problem in the setting of an infinite-dimensional system describing dynamics.
-Firstly, we establish that in Banach spaces with Gateaux differentiable norm Gateaux subdifferentials of any lower semicontinuous extended function are nonempty on a dense subset of its domain.
-Furthermore, we provide an upper estimate of the Gateaux subdifferential of the value function in terms of the Clarke subdifferential of the Lipschitz continuous integrand and the Clarke normal cone to the graph of the set-valued mapping describing dynamics.
-Secondly, we derive a necessary condition for optimality in the form of an adjoint inclusion that grasps a connection between the Euler--Lagrange condition and the maximum principle.
-Thirdly, we derive the transversality condition at infinity without assuming convexity and smoothness, which clarifies the role of the integrability condition on the Lipschitz moduli. \\
+We investigate the value function of an infinite horizon variational problem in the infinite-dimensional setting.
+Firstly, we provide an upper estimate of its Dini--Hadamard subdifferential in terms of the Clarke subdifferential of the Lipschitz continuous integrand and the Clarke normal cone to the graph of the set-valued mapping describing dynamics.
+Secondly, we derive a necessary condition for optimality in the form of an adjoint inclusion that grasps a connection between the Euler--Lagrange condition and the maximum principle. \\